twhlynch/lc3-vm-mcppv/README.md

 ## Examples
 Two `.asm` examples are provided, printing a "Hello World" message in the console and in Minecraft.
 Run the `.obj` files to test the code out.
+An additional `.asm` and `.obj` exist to generate a grid of all block ids for testing the visualiser.